metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Required:

-- `secret_ref` (Attributes) SecretRef holds the name of a secret that contains a key withthe kubeconfig file as the value.
-If no key is set, the key will defaultto 'value'.It is recommended that the kubeconfig is self-contained, and the secretis regularly updated if credentials such as a cloud-access-token expire.Cloud specific 'cmd-path' auth helpers will not function without addingbinaries and credentials to the Pod that is responsible for reconcilingKubernetes resources. (see [below for nested schema](#nestedatt--spec--kube_config--secret_ref))
+- `secret_ref` (Attributes) SecretRef holds the name of a secret that contains a key with the kubeconfig file as the value.
+If no key is set, the key will default to 'value'.
+It is recommended that the kubeconfig is self-contained, and the secret is regularly updated if credentials such as a cloud-access-token expire.
+Cloud specific 'cmd-path' auth helpers will not function without adding binaries and credentials to the Pod that is responsible for reconciling Kubernetes resources. (see [below for nested schema](#nestedatt--spec--kube_config--secret_ref))

 <a id="nestedatt--spec--kube_config--secret_ref"></a>
 ### Nested Schema for `spec.kube_config.secret_ref`